josafatburmeister/BirdSongIdentification/README.md

 <div style="text-align: justify">
 Audio recorders that capture bird sounds are increasingly used in conservation biology to monitor bird populations.
 However, labeling the collected audio data requires trained ornithologists and is a very time-consuming task.
 To facilitate training of deep learning models that automate the labeling process, this work implements an end-to-end machine learning pipeline for the automated recognition of bird sound in audio recordings.
 The presented pipeline can be run both as a Jupyter notebook and as a Kubeflow pipeline.
 The pipeline includes steps for collecting and downloading suitable training data, preprocessing and filtering the training data, and for training, tuning, and evaluating deep learning models.
 The pipeline is evaluated using an example dataset with ten different bird sound classes from the Xeno-Canto database.
-On this dataset an macro F<sub>1</sub>-score of 72.6 % is achieved, with F<sub>1</sub>-scores of all classes above 66%.
+A macro F<sub>1</sub>-score of 72.6% is achieved on this dataset, with F<sub>1</sub>-scores for all classes exceeding 66%.
 </div>

 ## 1 Motivation